mossberg/ez_llvm_pass/README.md

 # ez llvm pass

-Easy LLVM setup on Ubuntu.
+Easy LLVM setup on Ubuntu which lets you get started very quickly with pass development.
+That's it.

 1. Follow the instructions at http://llvm.org/apt/ to install LLVM 3.7 (stable) via apt.